anastasiia-nahaiska/spa_articles/README.md

 # About

-This is an adaptive one-page program with articles about space.
+This is an adaptive single-page application with articles about space.
 Explore the article by clicking "read more", search for articles on a query and feel free to share your filtering results.

 - [DEMO LINK](https://spa-articles.vercel.app/)